EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 > 2. Consider the problem of finding a single good chip from among *n* chips, assuming that more than *n* / 2 of the
 >    chips are good.
 Show that ⌊*n* / 2⌋ pairwise tests are sufficient to reduce the problem to one of nearly half the
 >    size.
-> 3. Show that the good chips can be identified with ϴ(*n*) pairwise tests, assuming that more than *n* / 2 of the chips
+> 3. Show that the good chips can be identified with Θ(*n*) pairwise tests, assuming that more than *n* / 2 of the chips
 >    are good.
 Give and solve the recurrence that describes the number of tests.

 1. If there are at least *n* / 2 chips are bad, there must exist same number of bad chips from good chips, and the bad